Part 3: Access Reports and Graphs

 Solution

-With STK, you can determine accesses between objects and generate reports to summarize your data.
-Building on your fundamental understanding of STK, use two important tools in STK to solve this problem:
+With the STK software, you can determine accesses between objects and generate reports to summarize your data.
+Building on your fundamental understanding of the STK software, use two important tools in the STK application — the Access tool and the Report & Graph Manager — to solve this problem.

 What you will learn

-Upon completion of this tutorial, you will learn:
+Upon completion of this tutorial, you will understand the following:

 Video guidance